Code of Conduct,

 As the purchaser of a Guardian Ticket you must:

-• Provide your relevant festival contact details with the ticket purchase.
+• Provide your relevant festival contact details with the ticket purchase AND provide your contact details on the inside of your child/youth ticket’s festival wristband.

 • Agree to our terms and conditions of entry (listed on your ticket)